 Umajalanta Caverns:

-The Umajalanta Caverns circuito, which does come with additional transport costs of 150B (€18.50) per group (which you can avoid paying if you have your own transport), as well as 12B (€1.50) per person for gear rental (helmet and headlamp which is essential).
-On this circuit you will see some pretty well pronounced dinosaur footprints, actually these were the best ones we saw throughout our two days at Torotoro.
+The Umajalanta Caverns circuito, does come with additional transport costs of 150B (€18.50) per group (which you can avoid paying if you have your own transport), as well as 12B (€1.50) per person for gear rental (helmet and headlamp which is essential).
+On this circuit you will see some pretty well-pronounced dinosaur footprints, actually, these were the best ones we saw throughout our two days at Torotoro.

-The caverns is a 3-4km underground odyssey.
-A climbing, dropping, scaling, crawling adventure that will awaken your inner spelunker (yes, there’s a word for it).
+The caverns are a 3-4 km underground odyssey.
+A climbing, dropping, scaling, and crawling adventure that will awaken your inner spelunker (yes, there’s a word for it).
 Our guide deftly led the way through the tunnels in FLIP-FLOPS, (putting us all to shame) stopping to show us and explain any points of interest.

 Spelun-katie!

-You will see stalacmite and stalactite formations in various shapes and sizes, including a Christmas tree, the sorting hat from Harry Potter, a baby and a severed finger!
+You will see stalagmite and stalactite formations in various shapes and sizes, including a Christmas tree, the sorting hat from Harry Potter, a baby and a severed finger!

 You rock baby!!!